ShambhaviKh/IDS-706-Week-2-Mini-Assignment/README.md

 14. Can product ratings be predicted from price, reviews, and sponsorship status?
 15. Can the number of reviews be predicted using ratings and price details?
 ---

+## Docker & Dev Container

+To ensure that this project runs consistently across different machines, we use **Docker** and **Dev Containers**.

+- **Docker**: Packages the project, including Python, dependencies, and environment settings, into a portable container.
+This ensures that the analysis workflow runs the same way on any machine, avoiding "works on my machine" issues.
+- **Dev Container**: Provides a reproducible development environment inside VS Code (or another compatible IDE) with all libraries pre-installed.
+This allows you to **develop, test, and visualize** results in a containerized IDE environment.

+---

+## Docker in This Project

+Docker allows you to package the project along with its **Python version, libraries, and dependencies** into a container.
+This ensures that analysis scripts, machine learning models, and visualizations run the same way on any computer.

+### How it works in this project:

+- The `Dockerfile` defines the environment:

+dockerfile
+FROM python:3.11-slim
+WORKDIR /app
+COPY requirements.txt .
+RUN pip install --no-cache-dir -r requirements.txt COPY . .
+CMD ["python", "Source_code/DataAnalysis.py"]
+* The Docker image includes:
+Python 3.12
+All required libraries (pandas, numpy, matplotlib, scikit-learn, etc.)
+Project source code and scripts
+Benefits:
+* Reproducibility: Everyone runs the exact same environment.
+* Isolation: Avoids conflicts with other Python installations or libraries on your system.
+* Portability: The project can run on Windows, macOS, or Linux without changes.

+## Dev Container In This Project

+A Dev Container is a containerized development environment configured via VS Code or other IDEs.
+It ensures the IDE has access to the exact same environment as the Docker container.

+* Features in this project:
+1. Pre-installed dependencies: All Python packages from requirements.txt are automatically installed.
+2. Integrated IDE support: You can run, debug, and visualize code inside the container.
+3. Reproducible workspace: The container includes the working directory, making collaboration easier.
+4. Automatic Python version management: Ensures the correct version of Python is used across different systems.

+* Using the Dev Container:
+Open the project in VS Code.
+Install the Remote - Containers extension.
+Open the project in a container (Reopen in Container).
+All scripts, tests, and visualizations run inside the container, ensuring consistency.

+## Makefile
+.PHONY: install run test docker

+install:
+	pip install -r requirements.txt

+run:
+	python Source_code/DataAnalysis.py

+test:
+	pytest Test_cases.py -s

+docker:
+	docker build -t dataset_analysis .
+	docker run --rm dataset_analysis

 ## Libraries Used